ynotstartups/notes/notes/ideas.md

     - c
 - VIM: autocorrect all misspelling words as one writes
 - MARKDOWN: Sort by indent To Format File such as this one?
+- TERMINAL: gh api to return list of not approved PR waiting for me to review

 ## Books That I Want To Read